iterative/dvc.org/static/docs/use-cases/shared-storage-on-nfs.md

 # Shared Storage on NFS

-Data is increasing exponentially in terms of size and information.
 In the modern software development environment, teams are working together on same dataset to get the results.
-It became necessary that data is accessible to everyone and every team member has a same updated dataset.
+It became necessary that data is accessible and every team member has a same updated dataset.
 For this example, we will be using NFS (Network File System) for storing and sharing files on the network.